 \section{Introduction}

 We use syntomic cohomology to investigate the algebraic K-theories of associative ring spectra~$K(n)$, the $(2p^n-2)$-periodic Morava K-theories with homotopy groups~$\bF_p[v_n^{\pm 1}]$.
-These Morava K-theories are basic objects in higher algebra -- together with $\bQ$ and~$\bF_p$, they constitute the smallest $p$-local fields.
+These Morava K-theories are basic objects in higher algebra -- together with $\bQ$ and~$\bF_p$, they constitute the smallest $p$-local division rings.
 To the best of our knowledge, this is the first application of syntomic cohomology to the algebraic K-theory of noncommutative rings (some Morava K-theories do not admit even homotopy commutative ring structure).

 In addition to proving qualitative theorems such as redshift (which seem difficult to access via simpler arguments), we give detailed computational results.
-The computations suggest in a precise way that the algebraic K-theory of Morava K-theory~$\K(K(n))$ is relatively simple as a spectrum, or at least simpler than the algebraic K-theories of Lubin--Tate theories~$E_n$ or truncated Brown--Peterson spectra~$\BP\langle n \rangle$.
+The computations suggest in a precise way that the algebraic K-theories of Morava K-theories~$\K(K(n))$ are relatively simple as spectra, or at least simpler than the algebraic K-theories of Lubin--Tate theories~$E_n$ or truncated Brown--Peterson spectra~$\BP\langle n \rangle$.